osstech-jp/mailman/src/mailman/commands/docs/withlist.rst

 Operating on mailing lists
 ==========================

-The ``withlist`` command is a pretty powerful way to operate on mailing lists from the command line.
+The ``shell`` (alias: ``withlist``) command is a pretty powerful way to operate on mailing lists from the command line.
 This command allows you to interact with a list at a Python prompt, or process one or more mailing lists through custom made Python functions.

-XXX Test the interactive operation of withlist

 Getting detailed help